How to Bet on Baseball 2020Commercial Content | 21+ | T&Cs Apply

 There are 3 different ways to represent betting odds, decimal, fractional, and the most popular way in the US, American odds.
-Baseball, being American’s favorite sports (or maybe that’s football), uses American odds.
+Baseball, being American’s favorite sports (or maybe that’s football, learn how to read football odds), uses American odds.
 We’ll break them down for you here.
 Some American odds for a baseball game that you might see look like:

 Positive odds are the winnings you’d get if you bet $100.
 Negative odds are what you need to bet get $100.